Flexible Demand to Integrate Intermittent Renewables

 Year: 2020 Current Project

-The decarbonisation of the energy sector is at the backbone of international commitments to become carbon-neutral by 2050 or before, in alignment with the Paris Agreement.
-However, large scale integration of intermittent renewables into the countries’ energy grids pose significant financial and infrastructure challenges for ensuring low-carbon, secure and affordable electricity.
+The decarbonisation of the energy sector is the backbone of international commitments to become carbon-neutral by 2050 or before, in alignment with the Paris Agreement.
+However, large-scale integration of intermittent renewables into the countries’ energy grids poses significant financial and infrastructure challenges for ensuring low-carbon, secure and affordable electricity.

-Demand-side Flexibility (DSF) can facilitate and reduce the costs of renewables integration, electrification and network management, and as renewables penetrate more deeply, the market for DSF services will rise.
+Demand-side Flexibility (DSF) can ease and reduce the costs of renewables integration, electrification and network management.
+Furthermore, as the share of renewables increases, the market for DSF services will grow.
 This potential is still untapped, especially among small consumers.

-Therefore, this strategic collaboration project aims to learn from international DSF experiences and about consumer preferences (e.g. barriers and appropriate incentives), in order to inform policy design, business models and technology innovation to enable DSF in China.
+This strategic collaboration project aims to learn from UK and selected international DSF experiences and about consumer preferences (e.g. barriers and appropriate incentives), in order to inform policy design, business models and technology innovation to enable DSF in China.

-The project will Improve China’s readiness for accelerating low carbon transition in 14th FYP by contributing to the following outcomes:
+The project will improve China’s readiness for accelerating low carbon transition in the 14th FYP by contributing to the following outcomes: